tiqricorp/liflig-properties/README.md

 # liflig-properties

-Library for fetching properties from AWS Parameter Store and Secrets Manager, and type- and null-safe extension methods to `java.util.Properties` for Kotlin.
+Library for fetching properties from local files and AWS Parameter Store and Secrets Manager.
+This library also contains type- and null-safe extension methods to `java.util.Properties` for Kotlin.

-The path from which properties are loaded is specified in the environment variale `SSM_PREFIX`.
-Properties are loaded from `SSM_PREFIX/config/` and secrets are loaded from secret names specified in parameters with prefix `SSM_PREFIX/secrets/`.
+For properties loading order, see the documentation in the code https://github.com/capralifecycle/liflig-properties/blob/master/src/main/kotlin/no/liflig/properties/PropertiesLoader.kt#L11-L29

 `liflig-cdk` has built-in support for creating secrets and properties that `liflig-properties` can load.

 This library is currently only distributed in Liflig internal repositories.

 ## Contributing